 Type 1 calls come in 2 flavors.
 If SPOOL token=0 (BTOKIOTP=0) then JES2 will locate the data set to allocate from the data set name passed.
 The data set name is the standard JES2 SPOOL data set name userid.jobname.jobid.Ddskey.dsname

 In this flavor, the jobname and jobid must be specified.
-But the fields may be specified as generics.
-The minimum data set name is token (BTOKIOTP = IOTMTTR).
-In this flavor, the full data set name must be specified with no generic, and the job key must be set.
-This is lower overhead than the first flavor but requires more knowledge of JES2 internals.
+But other fields may be specified as generics.
+The minimum data set name is

 \.JOBNAME.J0123456.\